 Dr. Robert Clinton Young was born in Barton Twp, Wentworth County, Ontario on the 29th of July, 1850.
-He was the 3rd of 7 children born to Alexander Young and the former Hannah Kirkendall.
-His parents were farmers and his siblings were; James, George, Harriett, Alex, Peter and Miles.
+He was the 3rd of 8 children born to Alexander Young and the former Hannah Kirkendall.
+His parents were farmers and his siblings were; James, George, Harriett, Wellington, Peter and Miles.
 His grandfather James F. Young was one of the first settlers in the Hamilton area.

-Dr. Young was educated in local Hamilton primary schools before moving on to Montreal to study medicine.
+Dr. Young was educated in local Hamilton primary schools including the Hamilton Grammar School before moving on to Montreal in 1869 to study medicine.
 He graduated M.D. from McGill University in 1873.
 The topic of his graduation thesis was Erysipelas.
 Dr. Young joined the Ontario College of Physicians and Surgeons on the 28th of April, 1873.
 He interned at the Hamilton City Hospital then set up his medical practice in Ridgetown.
 He is listed in the 1875 and 1880 Kent County Business Directories as practicing medicine in Ridgetown.
 Dr. Young also appears in the November 15th, 1877 edition of the East Kent Plaindealer.
 He was appointed as a coroner in 1879.

 Dr. Young married Martha Ellen Mattice on the 14th of October, 1879 in Ridgetown.
-She was born in Seneca Twp, Haldimand County on the 7th of March 1856, the 3rd of 7 children born to Reuben Mattice and the former Mary Jane Hunter.
-Her siblings were; John, Mary Ann, William, Matilda, Anna and Walter.
-At the time of her marriage her parents were farmers in Harwich Twp (Chatham-Kent).
+Mrs. Young was born in Seneca Twp, Haldimand County on the 7th of March 1856.
+She was the 5th of 9 children born to Reuben Mattice and the former Mary Jane Hunter.
+Her siblings were; James Harvey Mattice, Emily Mattice, John Eastman Mattice, Mary Ann Mattice, William Francis Mattice, Matilda Elizabeth Mattice, Annie Mattice and Walter Mattice.
+At the time of her marriage to Dr. Young her parents were farmers in Harwich Twp (Chatham-Kent).

 Dr. Young was active in his community of Ridgetown.
 He served on the Library Board for many years, serving terms as Chairman.
 He was a Trustee at the Ridgetown High School.
 Dr. Young was a member of Town Council and he was elected Mayor in 1887.
 He was made a Director of the Howard Township Agricultural Society.
 Dr. Young was a member of the International Order Of Foresters and he was a member of the Medical Board of the High Court for more than 23 years.
 He was a member and served as Master of the Howard Lodge No. 391 of the A.F. & A.M.
 He was a companion of the Erie Lodge No. 73.
 Dr. Young also belonged to the Ridgetown Lodge No 144 of the I.O.O.F. and he served for 23 years on the Medical Board of the high court of the Canadian Order of Foresters.